nicnosis/iu-courses/sp19/g290/gxd-gameplan.md

 ### At Home
  * `begin` [Homework Four](assignments/hw-style-guide.html).
 It is due **Friday December 7th @ 11:59pm**
  * `begin` [Project Four](assignments/p4.html).
 It is due **Tuesday December 11th @ 11:59pm**
-   * On **Monday Dec 3rd** you will submit your Project Four progress __at the beginning of class__.
+   * On **MON day Dec 3rd** you will submit your Project Four progress __at the beginning of class__.
 If you have no progress to submit, you will not receive participation credit.
    * __Because this is the final project, I CANNOT ACCEPT LATE WORK__.